-The Moken are an ethnic minority, nomadic gypsies of the sea, who settled on a small island in the Andaman Sea that was totally devastated in the 2004 tsunami.
+Moken are an ethnic minority, semi-nomadic gypsies of the sea, who settled on small islands in the Andaman Sea, such as Koh Lao.
+This island was totally devastated in the 2004 tsunami.
 Afterwards, they were found suffering from malnutrition and infested with vermin, starving to death.
-Liked their ancestors, they have continued to practice freedive fishing, spear in hand.
+Like their ancestors, they have continued to practice freedive fishing, spear in hand.
 Now they also use nets.
 Most of these exceptional swimmers live under the absolute poverty line.

-Today, all the children are in school and are doing well.
-The first educated generation is reaching the end of the school programme and most of them are not registered citizens (no identity card).
+Today, all the children are in school and are doing well on Koh Lao.
+The first educated generation is reaching the end of the school program and most of them are not registered citizens (no identity card).
 They therefore do not have access to further training or jobs or medical care.
 When they do find work, it is mainly in bars where the young women are exploited and mistreated and the young men are hired to fish using dynamite for rather unscrupulous characters!

 The J&O Foundation is taking action by providing these young people with vocational training in waste management.
 Waste disposal is a difficult problem in the region and we contribute to finding solutions, motivated by the fact that it is of direct interest to our mission.
 While cleaning up the area, we provide vocational training, jobs, integration and education, all in a sustainable development approach.

 As noted by Thailand’s Pollution Control Department (PCD), plastic waste in the country continues to increase at the annual rate of 12 per cent, or around 2 million tons.
 Only 0.5 million tons of this waste can be reused, while the remaining 1.5 million tons, 80 per cent of which are single-use plastic bags, accumulate in (un)official dumping sites or are burned.

 Our goal :